-In the previous tutorial of Client Server Architecture, we understood How does Client Server Architecture works and How does Protocol happens between Client and Server.
+In the previous tutorial of Client Server Architecture, we understood How does Client Server Architecture works and How does HTTP Protocol works between Client and Server.
 This tutorial is more about HTTP Request.

 What is HTTP Request?

 HTTP Request is a packet of Information that one computer sends to another computer to communicate something.
 To its core, HTTP Request is a packet of binary data sent by the Client to server.
 An HTTP Request contains following parts

 - Request Line

 - Headers, 0 or more Headers in the request